 What are Some of the Most Common Indoor Bugs?

-There are countless types of pests that try to make a home inside your home.
-Many are merely an annoyance, others are harmful to plants and pets, and others can be harmful to you and your family.
+Many pests try to make themselves at home in your house.
+Some are an annoyance, others are harmful to plants, and some can be harmful to you and your family.

 - Bed Bugs